OpenAstronomy/openastronomy.github.io/_projects/2018/heliopy/heliopy-units.md

 * Have installed HelioPy and used it to download and plot some data to get a feel of how it currently works.
-* Have setup GitHub and are comfortable with submitting pull requests.
+* Have read the documentation on astropy units and know how they work, and what their advantages are over using data without units.

 ##### GSOC 2018 1ST EVALUATION